What is the S&P 500 and why does it matter to traders?

 • 6.

-The S&P 500 is one of the most widely quoted indices of US stock markets, along with the Dow Jones Industrial Average (DJIA) and the Nasdaq Composite.
-Its performance is frequently cited as a proxy for the broader stock market and the US economy – though many of its largest companies on the index have operations spread across the globe.
+The S&P 500 is one of the most quoted indices in US markets and is widely regarded as a key benchmark in global finance.
+Alongside the Dow Jones Industrial Average (DJIA) and the Nasdaq Composite, it is frequently referenced as an indicator of conditions in the stock market and the US economy.
+Its influence is international, as many of the largest companies in the index generate a significant share of their revenues outside the United States.

 What is the S&P 500?

 The S&P 500 is a stock market index that tracks the performance of the 500 (or so) largest companies in the US.
-It is a capitalisation-weighted index, meaning companies are selected for inclusion based on their total market value and given a weighting relative to their size – a $U50 billion company will have double the weighting of a $US25 billion company.
+It is a capitalisation-weighted index, meaning companies are selected for inclusion based on their total market value and given a weighting relative to their size – a US$50 billion company will have double the weighting of a US$25 billion company.

-With a combined market cap of more than $US33.4 trillion, the S&P 500 represents around 80% of the US stock market, including many of the world’s largest companies such as Microsoft, Amazon and Apple.
+With a combined market cap of more than US$55.4 trillion as of mid-September 2025, the S&P 500 represents around 70-80% of the US stock market.
 This allows it to serve as a fairly reliable proxy for both the US stock market and the wider economy.
 As with the DJIA, the conventional wisdom is that if the S&P 500 is performing well, then so is the US economy (and vice versa).
 For that reason, it is closely followed by traders and investors around the world.

 S&P 500 vs the DJIA vs the Nasdaq Composite